-WHERE DO WE GO FROM HERE?'
-JENNY MARKETOU

-INTERVIEWS RICARDO DOMINGUEZ, 16 OCTOBER 2002
+'WHERE DO WE GO FROM HERE?'
+JENNY MARKETOU INTERVIEWS RICARDO DOMINGUEZ, 16 OCTOBER 2002

-Artists, theorists, activists, hacktivists and artists collectives prior to all this have long been exploring through their works and actions various critical and crucial questions which pose the above proclaims.
-The artists in the exhibition Open\Source\Art\Hack which I organised with Steve Diets at the New Museum of Contemporary Art, in New York, May 3 June 30, 2002 are creatively pointing into the above debates about 'public domain', 'hacking' and 'open source'.
+Artists, theorists, activists, hacktivists and artists' collectives prior to all this have long been exploring through their works and actions various critical and crucial questions which pose the above proclaims.
+The artists in the exhibition Open_Source_Art_Hack which I organised with Steve Diets at the New Museum of Contemporary Art in New York, from 3 May to 30 June, 2002 are creatively pointing into the above debates about 'public domain', 'hacking' and 'open source'.

-I feel compelled to mention that at the beginning of the exhibition Knowbotic Research the artists' collective from Zurich had become the target of the disturbing and constantly expanding forces of private parties which can exert control of the public domain.
-Their project 'Minds of Concern' was forced to 'pull the plug' of their website under the pressure of the museum's ISP who in turn depend upon higher-up ISPs to preserve their connections to the Internet.- who threatened to shut down the whole exhibition if KR does not stop the scanning of security systems (port scanning) to evaluate the vulnerability of a particular server to hacking attacks.
+I feel compelled to mention that at the beginning of the exhibition 'Knowbotic Research', the artists' collective from Zurich, had become the target of the disturbing and constantly expanding forces of private parties which can exert control of the public domain.
+Their project 'Minds of Concern' was forced to 'pull the plug' on their website under pressure from the museum's ISP who in turn depend upon higher-up ISPs to preserve their connections to the Internet and who threatened to shut down the whole exhibition if KR did not stop the scanning of security systems (port scanning) to evaluate the vulnerability of a particular server to hacking attacks.

 Ironically 'Minds of Concern' was not the only project in the exhibition which ran into legal problems.
-The acclaimed artists collective Critical Art Ensemble and their performance Gen-Terra was postponed after the decision made by the director and staff of the New Museum.
-They did not feel comfortable with the project on the grounds that it was illegal the release of a 'transgenic organism' during the performance.
+The acclaimed artists' collective Critical Art Ensemble and their performance GenTerra was postponed after the decision made by the director and staff of the New Museum.
+They did not feel comfortable with the project, on the grounds that it was illegal, or with the release of a 'transgenic organism' during the performance.
 CAE could only perform GenTerra in the museum once they jumped through a number of legal hoops.
 The tragedy is that both incidents address the political, sociological and creative sequences of a culture which is marked by the recent globalisation, privatisation and legal control which has resulted in the loss of a free public domain.
-Both incidents suggest that cultural institutions have not been able yet to balance artistic freedom for action with a dialogue between artists and museums which can actively engage internal critique from within the museum space.
+Both incidents suggest that cultural institutions have not been able yet to balance artistic freedom of action with a dialogue between artists and museums which can actively engage internal critique from within the museum space.

-Jenny Marketou Do you think 'creative hacking' can intertwine within the mainstream visual culture successfully?
+Jenny Marketou Do you think 'creative hacking' can intertwine with mainstream visual culture successfully?
 And what could be the role of the institution vis-à-vis the hacktivist artist?
 My argument here is what happens when the forces of the institution are confronted with radical, hacktivist net art aesthetics, when the emphasis is on direct action, transparency and agency?
-Or do you think that the museums and the commercial galleries are not any more interesting places for radical art practice?
+Or do you think that the museums and the commercial galleries are no longer interesting places for radical art practice?
 What are our options?

-Ricardo Dominguez As you have pointed out, another larger social dynamic which is occurring around the institutional encounter with even a digitally correct network\art\activist project like the 'Minds of Concern' - are the pre and post-9/11 rhetoric of cyber-terrorism and cyber-crime that they are unable to see beyond.
-They fall easily before the digital hysteria of Empire and Terrorism just because they are using an ISP that did not support them - rather than spending the time seeking out an ISP like thing.net that might have an understanding of the aesthetic and political questions involved in a work of this nature.
+Ricardo Dominguez As you have pointed out, another larger social dynamic occurring around the institutional encounter, even with a digitally correct network_art_activist project like the 'Minds of Concern', are the pre- and post-9/11 rhetoric of cyber-terrorism and cyber-crime that they are unable to see beyond.
+They fall easily before the digital hysteria of Empire and Terrorism just because they are using an ISP that did not support them - rather than spending time seeking out an ISP like thing.net that might have an understanding of the aesthetic and political questions involved in a work of this nature.